-The calculations shown below assume, solely for purposes of illustration, no increase or decrease in assessed valuation from the 2015 Certified assessed valuation and estimated assessed valuation as of May 15, 2015 and utilize tax rates adequate to service the District's total debt service requirements, including the Bonds.
+The calculations shown below assume, solely for purposes of illustration, no increase or decrease in assessed valuation from the 2017 Certified assessed valuation, 2018 Preliminary assessed valuation and Estimated Assessed Valuation as of June 1, 2018, and utilize tax rates adequate to service the District's total debt service requirements, including the Bonds.
 No available debt service funds are reflected in these computations.
-See "RISK FACTORS - Impact on District Tax Rates."
+See "INVESTMENT CONSIDERATIONS - Factors Affecting Taxable Values and Tax Payments - Impact on District Tax Rates."